MommaWatasu/LearningHorse.jl/README.md

 ## Installation
 LearningHorse can be installed using the Julia package manager.
-From the Julia REPL, type ] to enter the Pkg REPL mode and run However, it can't be installed by name.
+From the Julia REPL, type ] to enter the Pkg REPL mode and run.
 ```@example
 pkg > add LearningHorse
 ```